-A self-employed UX designer and developer, Tamara spent several years at Google, first as a UX manager in Ads (DFP), and then as UX design lead for Google Classroom.
-She has crafted experiences for Apple (apple.com redesign), The Paperless Post, Conde Nast, and The New York Observer (2009 Webby nomination, best newspaper).
-Tamara is an adjunct professor at FIT, teaching interaction design, and holds a Master’s from NYU’s ITP.
+Tamara spent many years at Google, first as a UX manager in Ads, then as a design lead for Classroom.
+She spent time designing at Apple (apple.com redesign) and co-founded Studio Simpatico, a NYC-based design, and development studio.
+Tamara is an adjunct professor at FIT (interaction design) and holds a Master’s degree from NYU’s ITP.

 Launched Google Classroom to help teachers and students manage classroom workflows.